How to Maximize Your ROI with Finance Transformation

 If there is complexity around project tracking, inventory, commissions, leases, revenue recognition, among other things, it should primarily be managed by an ERP or a third-party tool.
 If most or all these functions are being handled in Excel, then there are ways to improve the accuracy and decrease the amount of time being spent.

 Reporting (including BOD and KPI’s) can largely be automated as well.
-Even in environments where lots of M&A is happening, if consolidation software and processes are setup correctly from the beginning, then integrating new companies can be significantly accelerated.
+Even in environments where there’s heightened M&A activity, if consolidation software and processes are established correctly from the get-go, then integrating new companies can be significantly accelerated.

 After working with the organization to look at current processes and technology, the quality of the current accounting and finance team should be more transparent.